rootwork/rootwork.org/hugo/content/blog/2008-03-28/index.md

 **Now, we want your feedback.
-If you have a chance, [read through our proposal for DarfurScores.org](https://web.archive.org/web/20080719230742/http://www.netsquared.org/2008/conference/projects/anti-genocide-action-tracker-genocide-scores-every-politician-state-and-university) and leave a comment** — tell us what you like, what you think could be changed, what we’re overlooking.
+If you have a chance, [read through our proposal for DarfurScores.org](https://web.archive.org/web/20080719230742/http://www.netsquared.org/2008/conference/projects/anti-genocide-action-tracker-genocide-scores-every-politician-state-and-university) and leave a comment** -- tell us what you like, what you think could be changed, what we're overlooking.

 Remember that this is all about our core mission: **empowering individuals and communities with the tools to prevent and stop genocide.**

-We hope this project will result in a valuable new tool, and we’d love to have your input!
+We hope this project will result in a valuable new tool, and we'd love to have your input!